Buying a Condo?

 What You Should Know

-A condominium, or condo as it's usually called, is a form of residential housing (it could also be commercial or industrial).
-A specified part of a piece of real estate (usually an apartment building or townhouse complex) is individually owned, while the use of the common element, along with its facilities like halls, elevators, heating system, exterior areas, is executed under legal rights associated with the individual ownership and controlled by the association of owners, by way of a board of directors, that jointly represent ownership of the entire building or complex.
+A condominium, or condo as it's usually called, is a form of residential housing (also commercial and industrial).
+A specified part of a piece of real estate, usually an apartment building or townhouse complex, is individually owned, while the use of the common element, along with its facilities like halls, elevators, heating system and exterior areas, is executed under legal rights associated with the individual ownership and controlled by the association of owners by way of a board of directors that jointly represent ownership of the entire building or complex.

 Wow - that's a mouthful.
 Let me simplify that a little bit.

 The term 'condo' is often used to refer to the unit itself in place of the word 'apartment'.
-A condominium may be simply defined as an apartment that the resident owns as opposed to rents.
+A condominium may be simply defined as an apartment that the resident owns instead of rents.